nus-cs2030/1718-s2/docs/lab02-comments.md

 * **Use constructors to directly instantiate Event and Simulator objects.** You need to tell the class what to do when someone does `new ClassName()`.

-* **The expected initial state of an object should always be defined in the constructor.** Don't pass in those initial values as arguments.
-Otherwise, someone can possibly instantiate an object that has a wrong starting state.
-Ideally, you want to guarantee that every object contains valid values right from the moment it gets created.
+* **The expected initial state of an object should always be defined in the constructor.
+Don't pass in those initial values as arguments.** Otherwise, someone can possibly instantiate an object that has a wrong starting state.
+Some students had a `Simulator` constructor that took in 7 arguments.
+This violates encapsulation because `LabTwo` now needs to know that `Simulator` has fields such as `customerWaiting` and `customerBeingServed`, and worse, set them to `false` on `Simulator`'s behalf.
+You should try to guarantee that every object contains valid values right from the moment it gets created.

-* **Also don't provide a "default constructor" that sets dummy values.** For example, some students had an `Event()` constructor that takes in no arguments and sets `time` and `eventType` to 0.
+* **Also don't provide a "default constructor" that sets dummy values.** For example, some students had an extra `Event` constructor that took in no arguments and set `time` and `eventType` to 0.
 Can you see how this might go wrong?
 Don't give yourself (and other people) an option to do things that will lead to unexpected mistakes down the road.

-* Some students implemented a `public Event getEventAt(int index)` method in the `Simulator`.
-This clearly breaks the abstraction barrier, because external classes should never have direct access to the ordering of `Event`s and how they are stored inside `Simulator`.
+* **Some students implemented a `public Event getEventAt(int index)` method in the `Simulator`.** This clearly breaks the abstraction barrier, because external classes should never have direct access to the ordering of `Event`s and how they are stored inside `Simulator`.

-* A few students misunderstood the meaning of encapsulation.
-If a method deals with `Event` objects or has the word "event" in its name, that doesn't mean it should belong inside the `Event` class.
+* **A few students misunderstood the meaning of encapsulation.** If a method deals with `Event` objects or has the word "event" in its name, that doesn't mean it should belong inside the `Event` class.

-* Another example of separating concerns is to shift `printStats()` into the `run()` method of your `Simulator`. `LabTwo` doesn't need to know that `Simulator` prints out its stats when it finishes running.
+* **Another way to improve your design is to shift `printStats()` into the `run()` method of your `Simulator`.** `LabTwo` doesn't need to know that `Simulator` prints stats when it finishes running.
 Instead, `Simulator` maintains ownership and control over that behavior.
-Notice that after you do this, you no longer need to define getters such as `sim.getAverageWaitingTime()`.
+In a 3 mark submission with well-separated concerns, the `Simulator` would fetch stats such as `totalNumOfCustomersServed` from the `Server` class.

 * **Don't define constants in more than one place.** You should only have one source of truth.

-* **Constants should be declared _and assigned_ at one go, with the proper modifiers.** Here's how you should do it: `private static final MY_CONSTANT = 123;`.
+* **Constants should be declared _and assigned_ at one go, with the proper modifiers.** Here's how you should do it: `private static final MY_CONSTANT = 123`.
 Changing `private` to `public` is perfectly acceptable if many classes need access to that constant (e.g. `Event.CUSTOMER_ARRIVE`).
 If a "constant" might have a different value depending on arguments that you pass in, then it's not a constant anymore, is it?

 * **Avoid nesting classes.** There are very few situations where nested classes are acceptable.

 * **Methods for internal use only should all be `private`.** For that matter, all fields and methods should either be `public` or `private`.
 Don't be lazy and skimp on the access modifier - so many students left `createScanner()` exposed to classes outside of `LabTwo`.
 The only time you might need to think about other levels of access control is when you're dealing with subclasses.

 * It's not strictly required but it's a good practice to **use `this` to refer to fields** so that you distinguish them from other variables or arguments.

-* Methods in the same class, however, should just be called directly without `this`.
+Methods in the same class, however, should just be called directly without `this`.
 Same for static fields in the same class.

-* When you're accessing a static method or field from outside the class, always reference the class rather than the instance.
+* When you're accessing a static method or field from outside the class, **always reference the class rather than the instance**.
 For example, do `Event.CUSTOMER_ARRIVE` and not `e.CUSTOMER_ARRIVE`.

 * **Simplicity is underrated.** Always prefer to structure your code in the simplest way possible.
 Writing simple code is actually very difficult and takes a lot of conscious effort.